-- Python 3.4 or better available as python3 on the path (verify with: python3 --version) - pip3 available on the path (verify with pip3 --version) - virtualenv available on the path (verify with virtualenv --version) - JDK 8 or 9 - git 1.9 or better
+- Python 3.4 or better available as python3 on the path (verify with: python3 --version) - pip3 available on the path (verify with pip3 --version) - virtualenv available on the path (verify with virtualenv --version) - Pyenv installed and eval "\$ (pyenv init -) " is added to the shell configuration file.
+For more details please refer to the PyEnv installation instructions. - JDK version required to build Elasticsearch.
+Please refer to the build setup requirements. - git 1.9 or better